KCL-BMEIS/OOP/week2B.md

 --

 .explain-bottom[
-Have a go at implementing these changes to your own code ]
+Exercise: implement these changes in your own code
+]

 ---